Here's Who Lived and Who Died in Game of Thrones' Battle of Winterfell

 Jaime Lannister

 The Kingslayer apparently only needs one hand to survive a battle against the greatest threat that Westeros has ever encountered.
-While fighting under Brienne’s command on the left flank, Jaime defends the castle until the end.
-Jaime’s heroics square with Bran cryptically hinting that Jaime would have a major role to play in the battle during the episode, “Knight of the Seven Kingdoms.”
+While fighting under Brienne’s command on the left flank, Jaime defended the castle until the end.
+Jaime’s heroics square with Bran cryptically hinting that Jaime would have a major role to play in the war during the episode, “Knight of the Seven Kingdoms.”

 Samwell Tarly

-As Sam reminded Jon and Edd in episode 2, he was the first man to kill a White Walker, but on Sunday night, “Samwell Tarly, Slayer of White Walkers” didn’t get his chance.
-With Gilly and little Sam down in the crypts, Edd saves Sam from the screeching wights, dying in the process.
-Sam’s survival could potentially lend credence to the theory that Same will turn out to be the one telling the story of Game of Thrones.
+As Sam reminded Jon and Edd in season 8’s second episode, he was the first man to kill a White Walker, but on Sunday night, “Samwell Tarly, Slayer of White Walkers” didn’t get his chance.
+With Gilly and little Sam down in the crypts, Edd saved Sam from the screeching wights, dying in the process.
+Sam’s survival could potentially lend credence to the theory that he will turn out to be the one telling the story of Game of Thrones.

 Sandor “The Hound” Clegane

 The Hound has yet to face off with his brother, the Mountain, in the pretty-much-guaranteed-to-happen “Cleganebowl.”
-So it shouldn’t come as too big of a surprise that he made it through Sunday’s skirmish relatively unscathed.
-In the midst of his fear of fire, at one point, the Hound resigns himself to a losing battle.
-But he finally rises to the occasion once Beric jolts his attention to the fact that Arya’s in danger.
+So it shouldn’t come as too big of a surprise that he made it through the skirmish relatively unscathed.
+Due to his fear of fire, at one point, the Hound resigned himself to a losing battle.
+But he finally rose to the occasion when Beric alerted him to the fact that Arya was in danger.

 Brienne of Tarth

 When Jaime knighted Brienne in “A Knight of the Seven Kingdoms,” some fans felt as though he might as well have signed her death warrant.
-And luckily, Sunday’s episode proved them wrong.
+But luckily, Sunday’s episode proved them wrong.
 The Stark sisters’ beloved protector was able to hold off the army of the dead until Arya saved the day.

 Bran

 If Bran knew that the Night King would come for him in the Winterfell godswood, did he also know that he would survive the resulting clash?
-After Theon fell protecting Bran from the Night King, Arya vanquished the Night King.
-And just like that, the long line of Three-Eyed Ravens continues to live.
-It looks fans can take some comfort in the fact that he may have more to reveal about what he’s seen.
+After Theon fell protecting Bran from the Night King, Arya vanquished the leader of the White Walkers with the Valyrian steel dagger that Bran gave her in season 7.
+And just like that, the long line of Three-Eyed Ravens continued to thrive.
+It looks like fans can take some comfort in the fact that he may have more to reveal about what he’s seen.

 Grey Worm